-St. Blaise saved Dubrovnik by warning the people of impending Venetian invaders.
+St. Blaise saved Dubrovnik by warning the people of Venetian invaders.
 Statues of the Saint (Croatian Sveti Vlaho or Sveti Blaž) holding Dubrovnik on his palm are everywhere.
-Since 972 Dubrovnik has celebrated their patron and protector with a “series of concerts, exhibitions, book presentations, and theatre performances”.
+Beginning in 972, Dubrovnik has celebrated their patron and protector with a “series of concerts, exhibitions, book presentations, and performances”.

-The Festival of St. Blaise is from February 2 through 10, but festivities, concerts, and activities begin this weekend.
+The Festival of St. Blaise is from February 2 through 10, and festivities, concerts, and activities begin earlier.
 The festival is a “celebration of Croatia’s past and a spiritual and religious unification of the city and surrounding countryside.”
-It’s part of Dubrovnik’s spirit and love of LIBERTAS.
+The celebration is part of Dubrovnik’s spirit and love of Libertas.

 Kandelora Candle Mass February 2

-The actual date of the St. Blaise celebration is February 3 preceded by several days of prayer and a solemn opening Candlemass ceremony – Kandelora – on February 2.
-Tolling church bells rally parishes to gather.
+The actual date of the St. Blaise celebration is February 3 preceded by several days of prayer.
+The festival begins with a solemn opening Candlemass ceremony – Kandelora – on February 2, when tolling church bells rally parishes to gather.